ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

 \subsubsection{Uniform Random Augmentation}

 We start with a straw-man perturbation with uniformly random tokens.
-Denote the tokenized sensitive text as $\x=\{x_1, x_2, \cdots, x_t\}$ with length of $t$, we randomly sample $m$ augmented random noise tokens as $\mathbf{\delta}=\{\delta_1, \delta_2, \cdots, \delta_m\} \in V^{m}$ from a typical vocabulary set $V$.
+Let $\x=\{x_1, x_2, \cdots, x_t\}$ denote the tokenized sequence with length of $t$, we randomly sample $m$ augmented random noise tokens as $\mathbf{\delta}=\{\delta_1, \delta_2, \cdots, \delta_m\} \in \mathcal{V}^{m}$ from a typical vocabulary set $\mathcal{V}$.
 And $m=\lfloor b*t \rfloor$ is limited by the perturbation budget $b$.
-We split random tokens into $K$ pieces and insert them into $K$ slots within the original $\x$.
-We create two versions with different inserting positions: \begin{itemize} \item \textbf{Uniform and Deterministic Perturbation (UDP)}: The token sequence is split into $K \leq t-1$ equal-length blocks, with $m$ random tokens inserted evenly. \item \textbf{Uniform and Non-deterministic Perturbation (UNP)}: $K \leq t-1$ slots are randomly chosen and filled with $m$ random tokens, which is a nondeterministic insertion. \end{itemize}
+We split random tokens into $K$ pieces and insert them into $K$ slots within the original $\x$, where $K \leq t-1$.
+We create two versions with different inserting positions: \begin{itemize} \item \textbf{Uniform and Deterministic Perturbation (UDP)}: The token sequence is split into $K$ equal-length blocks, with $m$ random tokens inserted evenly. \item \textbf{Uniform and Non-deterministic Perturbation (UNP)}: $K$ slots are randomly chosen and filled with $m$ random tokens, which is a nondeterministic insertion. \end{itemize}